The Blank Slate Internet

 Evidence suggests that this

-evolution of concepts and related technology is similar to many other projects,
+evolution of concepts and related technology is similar to many other

 some highly funded in private or classified settings; but none clearly